Skip to the main content

 • Help with end-of-life planning and care

-• Provide age-related counselling and information (for example, retirement planning, housing, tax assistance, home support, or transportation)
+• Provide age-related counselling and information such as retirement planning, housing, tax assistance, home support, or transportation

 • Provide business-related services (for example, finances, real estate, leisure, or vacation planning)

-The title “gerontologist” refers to those with master’s or doctoral degrees in gerontology.
+The title “gerontologist” typically refers to those with master’s or doctoral degrees in gerontology.
+An advanced degree in a related field such as social work but specializing in gerontology in their program of study is also possible.
 They conduct research or teach at the post-secondary level.
 They develop and analyze policies on issues related to older adults.
 They consult on issues related to gerontology rather than working directly with older people, as gerontological specialists do.

 Working Conditions